 The best shape for solar panels is the one that maximizes the area and thus, increases the efficiency of your solar system.

-Rectangular or square-shaped panels usually offer the highest efficiency but if your roof has an unusual shape, then triangular panels may be a better option.
+Rectangular or square-shaped panels are usually better, but if your roof has an unusual shape, then a combination of triangular and regular panels may be a better option.

 As promised, we’ve now covered everything you need to know about triangular solar panels.